notrobintaylor/princeton/README.md

 ## Tuner

 Hold K1 for 2 seconds to open the tuner.
 The note name and octave are shown at large size.
 An arrow indicates flat or sharp; a dot indicates in tune.
 Press K3 to mute the output while tuning.
-Hold K1 again to return to the amp view, K2 to open the Verzerrer, or K3 to open the Modulationen.
+Hold K1 again to return to the amp view, K2 to open the Gain Pedals, or K3 to open the Modulation Pedals.

 ## Parameters